Refer to the guide Setting up and getting started.

 As such, we plan to

-change the validation regex to only accept h
+change the validation regex to only accept h, m, l, or nil as inputs

 for priority in the future.